 Applicants can apply for up to $50,000 to conduct a Community Transportation Needs Assessment (Needs Assessment).
 Needs Assessments are used to help identify and understand unmet mobility needs of communities and develop solutions in collaboration with residents.
 Inclusion of Needs Assessments in CMO is based on lessons learned through the California Air Resources Board’s SB 350 Barriers Report process and the Mobility Equity Framework developed by the Greenlining Institute.

-Key elements of Community Transportation Needs Assessments include a Transportation Access Data Analysis (i.e. resident surveys and analysis of existing data and community’s transportation accessibility indicators) and Community Engagement (i.e. documented ongoing engagement with a clearly defined audience in the relevant community through two venues such as community forums, workshops, house meetings, focus groups, interviews, etc.).
+Key elements of Community Transportation Needs Assessments include a Transportation Access Data Analysis (i.e. resident surveys and analysis of existing data and community’s transportation accessibility indicators) and Community Engagement (i.e. documented ongoing engagement with a clearly defined audience in the relevant community through two venues such as community forums, in-person or virtual workshops, house meetings, focus groups, interviews, etc.).

 Funding will cover up to nine months for conducting the Needs Assessment, writing a report detailing its outcomes, and developing an application for a Mobility Project.